Cofinality spectrum theorems in model theory, set theory and general topology: Introduction

 \section{Introduction}

 We connect and solve two fundamental open problems in quite different areas: the model-theoretic problem of the maximality of $SOP_2$ in Keisler's order, and the problem from general topology/set theory of whether $\xp = \xt$, as well as some natural set-theoretic questions about cuts in regular ultrapowers of linear order.
-We first present these problems to a general mathematical audience.
-Readers familiar with both questions may prefer to begin with the overview of the proofs in \S \ref{ss:4}.